benc-uk/smilr/README.md

 ---

 # Component 4 - Database
-All data is held in a single MongoDB database called **smilrDb** across two collections `events` and `feedback`
+All data is held in a single MongoDB database called **smilrDb** across two collections `events` and `feedback`.
+The app has been developed and tested again MongoDB versions 3.6 and 3.4, however only very standard Mongo API functionality is used, so it is expected that other 3.x versions will be compatible.

+The choice of MongoDB allows us to explore several deployment architectures, the main two being
+- Running MongoDB as a containerised microservice
+- Using cloud platform service, namely *Azure Cosmos DB*

+Switching between the two options is simply a matter of changing the MongoDB connection string used by the data API, this can be done to highlight or demonstrate the compatibility of Cosmos DB

+## MongoDB as a containerised microservice
+If you don't want to use platform services or have any external dependencies, then running MongoDB in a container along side our two other microservices is an option.
+This represents a more "pure microservices" scenario

+The provided [Docker Compose](docs/containers.md) and [Kubernetes](kubernetes/) configurations and documentation are already set up for this scenario.

 ## Deploying with Cosmos DB
-As Azure Cosmos DB fully supports the MonogDB API, you can use Cosmos DB to deploy Smilr.
+As *Azure Cosmos DB* fully supports the MonogDB API, you can use Cosmos DB to deploy Smilr.
+This provides a number of benefits, such as near global scale, geo-replication and a range of consistency models.
 Deployment of a new Cosmos DB account is simple, using the Azure CLI it is a single command.
-Note the account name must be unique so you will have to change it
+Note the account name must be globally unique so you will have to change it
 ```
 az cosmosdb create --resource-group {res_group} --name changeme --kind MongoDB
 ```